Nitrosomonas Explained

 Nitrosomonas is used in activated sludge in aerobic wastewater treatment; the reduction of nitrogen compounds in the water is given by nitrification treatment in order to avoid environmental issues, such as ammonia toxicity and groundwater contamination.
 Nitrogen, if present in high quantities can cause algal development, leading to eutrophication with degradation of oceans and lakes.[32]

-Employing as wastewater treatment biological removal of nitrogen is obtained a lower economic expense and less damage caused to the environment compared to physical-chemical treatments.
+Employing as wastewater treatment, biological removal of nitrogen is obtained at a lower economic expense and with less damage caused to the environment compared to physical-chemical treatments.

 Nitrosomonas has also a role in biofilter systems, typically in association and collaboration with other microbes, to consume compounds such as NH4+ or CO2 and recycle nutrients.
 These systems are used for various purposes but mainly for the elimination of odors from waste treatment.